 Seriously, there must be at least a million different equations for CLV on Google.

-Simply put, it shows you how much money you’re likely to make from a single customer over the course of their relationship with you.
-A one-time buyer is only worth the amount they spend once, whereas a subscriber generates repetitive income.
+Simply put, this SaaS metric shows you how much money you’re likely to make from a single customer over the course of their relationship with you.
+A one-time buyer is only worth the amount they spend once, whereas a subscriber generates recurring revenue for your business.

 CLV is usually calculated with a series of projected metrics, sort of like this: